 A Spare Assignment Record MUST be present on a physical disk only if the physical disk is a spare.
-The length of this record MUST be equal to the value in the Configuration_Record_Length field of the DDF Header (Section 5.5).
-Spare Assignment Records MUST adhere to the filed definitions and uses described in Table 26.
+The length of this record MUST be equal to the value in the Configuration\Record\Length field of the DDF Header (Section 5.5).
+Spare Assignment Records MUST adhere to the filed definitions and uses described in Table 29.

-Table 26: Spare Assignment Record Fields
+Table 29: Spare Assignment Record Fields

 Element Size (Bytes) Description

-Signature 4 Unique Signature for Spare_Assignment_Record (Table 17)
+Signature 4 Unique Signature for Spare_Assignment_Record (Table 20)

 CRC 4 CRC of the Spare_Assignment_Record (Section 5.3)

 Timestamp 4

-Reserved 7 Oxfffffffffff
+Reserved 7 0xfffffffffff

-Spare_Type 1 Bit0: 0 - Global Spare_Type 1 - Dedicated Bit1: 0 - Committable 1 - Revertible Bit2: 0 - Not Active 1 - Active Bit3: 0 - No Enclosure Affinity 1 - Enclosure Affinity Bits 7-4: Reserved Bits 7-4.
-Reserved The reserved bits MUST be set to 0.
-NOTE-1: Committable spares (Bit1 = 0) become permanent members of VDs after a rebuild.
-Revertible (Bit1 = 1) spares revert back to Spare status after the replacement of the original failed physical disk.
-An import, merge, or roaming action MAY require commitment of an active (failed-over) revertible NOTE-2: An active spare is currently host user data on a VD for failed physical disk.
-NOTE-3: A spare with Enclosure Affinity MAY only be used as a spare for VDs that reside on disks in the same enclosure as the spare.
-Keeping track of which disks are associated with a particular enclosure is implementation dependent.
-Populated_SAEs 2 Number of Spare Assignment Entries used Max_SAE_Supported 2 Maximum number of SAE supported by vendor.
-Reserved 8 Filled with 0xFF Spare_Assignment_Entrie vari- able Packed 32-byte spare assignment entries for dedicated spare physical disks (See Section 5.9.3.1).
-All bytes of unused entries MUST be set to 0xFF.
-For active revertible global spares (Spare_Type: Bit0 = 0, Bit1 = 1, Bit2 = 1), a Spare Assignment Entry MUST be present for each VD that the Global spare is currently hosting user data for a failed physical disk.
-For Non-Active Global spares (Spare_Type: Bit0 = 0, Bit2 = 0), all entries MUST be unused.
-For dedicated spares (Spare_Type: Bit0 = 1), a Spare Assignment Entry MUST be present for each VD that the dedicated spare may serve as a replacement.
-If a dedicated spare is active (Spare_Type: Bit2 = 1), the spare is replacing failed disks on any VDs that have VD_Configuration_Records on the spare and also have Spare Assignment Entries in this field.
-NOTE: This is a variable size field which depends on Configuration_Record_Length.
-It is equal to Configuration_Record_Length minus 32 bytes.
+Spare_Type 1 Bit0: 0 - Global

+1 - Dedicated

+Bit1: 0 - Committable

+1 - Revertible

+Bit2: 0 - Not Active

+1 - Active

+Bit3: 0 - No Enclosure Affinity

+1 - Enclosure Affinity

+Bits 7-4: Reserved

+The reserved bits MUST be set to 0.

+NOTE-1: Committable spares (Bit1 = 0) become

+permanent members of VDs after a rebuild.
+Revertible

+(Bit1 = 1) spares revert back to Spare status after

+the replacement of the original failed physical disk.

+An import, merge, or roaming action MAY require

+commitment of an active (failed-over) revertible

+spare.
+NOTE-2: An active spare is currently host user data

+on a VD for failed physical disk.

+NOTE-3: A spare with Enclosure Affinity MAY only be

+used as a spare for VDs that reside on disks in the

+same enclosure as the spare.
+Keeping track of which

+disks are associated with a particular enclosure is

+implementation dependent.

+Populated_SAEs 2 Number of Spare Assignment Entries used

+Max_SAE_Supported 2 Maximum number of SAE supported by vendor.

+Reserved 8 Filled with 0xFF

+Spare_Assignment_Entrie vari- Packed 32-byte spare assignment entries for spare

+S able physical disks (See Section 5.9.3.1).
+All bytes of

+unused entries MUST be set to 0xFF.

+NOTE: This is a variable size field which depends on

+Configuration_Record_Length.
+It is equal to

+Configuration_Record_Length minus 32 bytes.